Lewa-Reka/esphome-deye-inverter/README.md

 ---

-**⚠️ Disclaimer**: This project is not officially affiliated with any pv inverter brand.
+**⚠️ Disclaimer**: This project is not officially affiliated with Deye.
 Use at your own risk and ensure compliance with local electrical codes and regulations.
 Always consult with a qualified electrician for installation and safety verification.
 The authors are not responsible for any damage to equipment or injury resulting from the use of this software.